dotun-olatunde/Product-Visibility-Data/README.md

 # Soft Drink Market Insight Challenge – Analysis & Findings

+## Introduction
+I am Dotun Olatunde and in this project, I'll be analyzing and drawing insights from Alimosho's soft drink market as part of my contributions to the *#NervsDataChallenge.*

+## Project Overview
 This document summarizes an exploratory analysis of the Soft Drink Market Insight Challenge data from Alimosho Local Government Area of Lagos, Nigeria.
 The goal was to clean the raw survey data, derive useful features and visualise patterns in soft‑drink availability, packaging, outlet types and brand presence.
 Although the dataset captures supply‑side information (what outlets stock and how prominently), careful analysis can still reveal much about consumer demand and market dynamics.

+## Tools and Data
+Data for this project was gotten from the following repo: **github.com/getnervs/Soft-Drink-Market-Insight-Challenge** and it was cleaned and analyzed with the **Python** programming language.
+The following *Python packages* were used for analysis and visualizations:

+- Matplotlib
+- PANDAS,
+- Plotly,
+- Regex
+- Streamlit

+To install these packages, please use the command **pip install (package e.g. streamlit)** on your command-line interface.

 ## Data Cleaning & Feature Engineering